Stock market today: Asian shares weaker ahead of Federal Reserve interest rate decision

-TOKYO — Asian shares mostly declined in cautious trading Tuesday ahead of the Federal Reserve's looming decision on interest rates.
+TOKYO — Asian shares were mostly lower in cautious trading Tuesday ahead of the Federal Reserve's upcoming decision on interest rates.

-''Market sentiments remained in its usual wait-and-see ahead of the Federal Open Market Committee meeting this week,'' said Yeap Jun Rong, market analyst at IG.
+''Market sentiment remained in its usual wait-and-see ahead of the Federal Open Market Committee meeting this week,'' said Yeap Jun Rong, market analyst at IG.

 Monday on Wall Street, the S&P 500 edged up 0.1% to 4,453.53 and the Dow Jones Industrial Average rose less than 0.1% to 34,624,30.
 The Nasdaq composite added less than 0.1% to 13,710.24.